 • and one daughter:

 Jenisch, Daniel (1762–1804): Theologian, polyhistor who engaged in considerable polemic against both Goethe and the Romantics.
-Studied theology and philosophy in Königsberg (under Immanuel Kant), attaining a masters, moving then to Berlin in 1786, where in 1788 he became the tertiary preacher at the Marienkirche.
+Studied theology and philosophy in Königsberg (under Immanuel Kant), attaining a masters, moved then to Berlin in 1786, where in 1788 he became the tertiary preacher at the church of St. Mary.
 From 1792 fourth deacon at St. Nicolai, from 1793 professor of ancient studies at the Berlin Academy of Formative Arts with a position at the Architectural Academy as well, and of German literature at the French Gymnasium.
-From 25 May 1794 married to Henriette Diterich, daughter of high consistory councilor and archdeacon at St. Marien in Berlin.
-He published numerous works on theology, philosophy, philology, and history, translated from the English and French, and contributed to several Berlin journals and in Der Teutsche Merkur.
+From 25 May 1794 married to Henriette Diterich, daughter of a high consistory councilor and archdeacon at St. Mary’s in Berlin.
+He published numerous works on theology, philosophy, philology, and history, translated from the English and French, and contributed to several Berlin journals and to Der Teutsche Merkur.
 His Kritik des dogmatischen, idealistischen und hyper-idealistischen Religions- und Moral-Systems was published in 1804.
 It is uncertain whether his death by drowning in the Spree River was intentional; he seems simply to have disappeared from Berlin in 1804.